There’s an arctic chill in the air, snow is falling in our alpine areas and just like that winter is officially here.

 With so many amazing options out there, we make the most of a range of seasonal winter veggies in a number of our dishes.
 They’re flavour and nutrient-packed, and they form the base of some Dineamic favourites.

 Full of Vitamin A & C, Fibre and potassium (just to name a few), this is a readily available root vegetable that is super versatile and can be used for savoury and sweet recipes (sweet potato brownies anyone?).
-You’ll see sweet potato used in a number of our meals because of its nutritional benefits and versatile flavour, but we really hero it in our Sweet Potato & Coconut Curry (available as a main or tray meal), our Sweet Potato, Coconut & Turmeric Soup (perfect to warm you up in winter), and most recently in our Moroccan Beef Meatballs with Sweet Potato & Broccoli (a new fave).
+You’ll see sweet potato used in a number of our meals because of its nutritional benefits and versatile flavour, but we really hero it in our Sweet Potato & Coconut Curry (available as a main), our Sweet Potato, Coconut & Turmeric Soup (perfect to warm you up in winter), and most recently in our Moroccan Beef Meatballs with Sweet Potato & Broccoli (a new fave).

 Another versatile veggie, is the humble cauliflower.
 A meal in itself, in recent years we’ve seen people getting creative by using it for everything from the classic cauliflower with cheese, to cauliflower pizza bases and spiced cauliflower steaks lovingly roasted to perfection.
 For so few calories, the nutritional content is impressive with just one serve providing 77% RDI of Vitamin C, 3g of Fibre (about 10% of your RDI) and it’s high in antioxidants.